jezwilkinson/singularity-container-defs/singularity-o2deploy/README.md

 - `--fakeroot`: grants "fake root" rights (required for build)
 - `--sandbox`: Creates a writable "sandbox" instead of a compressed `.sif`
 - `--fix-perms`: Sets permissions in the folder such that it can be removed by the user later on
+- `--force`: Forces rebuilding the existing sandbox from scratch
+- `--docker-login`: (optional) Tells singularity to request a login for Dockerhub (use in case of rate limiting for anonymous requests)

 A new folder will be created, named `sandboxo2/`.
 This folder is your **sandbox container**, which is editable, unlike a normal .sif container.
 If you ever need to reset your container to scratch and start over, run this script again and say "yes" when prompted to remove the existing directory